misiektoja/instagram_monitor/docs/anti-detection.md

 | B | Instagram changed an API, so a query stopped returning data | Update to the latest version |
 | C | Instagram acted against the account | Lower the identity budget, raise the interval, monitor fewer targets |

-This is local only.
-The ledger is a file on your machine, it is never transmitted anywhere and nothing reads it but the tool.
-It lives next to your output directory as `instagram_monitor_exposure.json`.
+The ledger remains local.
+It is never transmitted anywhere and nothing reads it but the tool.
+It lives next to your output directory as `instagram_monitor_exposure.json`, but the pasteable report does not print that path.

 <a id="use-the-jitter-mode"></a>
 ## Use the Jitter Mode